 - If you've identified a mantle or shelf as the focal point, use plants and accessories to decorate them.

-- Use contrasting color to make the focal point stand out.
+- Use contrasting colors to make the focal point stand out.
 For example, use a light wall color behind a dark wood armoire.

 - Focus on your room's best qualities by choosing a focal point you enjoy.

-- Remember to try choosing the 'first thing' you see, or the biggest item for a focal point.
+- Remember to choose the first thing you see or the biggest item for a focal point.